Blitta Prefecture: Religion

-The Festivals
+Festivals

 Many festivals are performed in Blitta.
 The names of these celebrations are Kamou, Akpema, Kondona, Sintoudjandjagou, Kpatchama, and Boyila.
 Kamou is the traditional dance of the Kaybè people.
 This takes place during the period of harvest, which begins in December.
 Akpéma and Kondona are the festivals that are held for the youth.
 This ceremony is an initiation that every adolescent goes through to initiate them into adulthood.
 Sintoudjandjagou and Kpatchama rituals focus on being joyful of life and the blessing they have received throughout the year.
 Boyila has a literal meaning, which is to do something for tomorrow.
 This commemoration is a feast of yams.
 It takes place on the 18th of August every year.
 This ceremony announces the maturity of the yams.
 On that day, every native returns home to begin the celebration early the next morning.
 The drums are what announce that the feast has begun; it is called Atumpé drum call.
 The priest then pours Tchoukoutou, the local beer of Togo, and cooked yam with palm oil over the Gods.
 After eating Foufou, pounded yam the people go the main square to dance.
 These performances are meant to remind the community of their origin and their cultural values.
 They represent the true value of the indigenous community.

-The Agriculture
+Agriculture

 The agriculture is the most important activity in Blitta because the majority of the population farms.
 They grow crops such as corn, beans, cassava, yams, millet, soy, cotton, and rice.
 Sometimes their stores are empty because of infertility of the land and rarity of rain.
 They use out dated farming tools such as hoes and machetes.
 The work is very difficult on the farmers.
 For the trade, women sell many things along the roadside such as gari, tapioca, groundnut, yams, charcoal, and cheese.
 All these activities allows them to save money to use to pay their children's school fees.